FAQs

 • How much water will my well produce?

-Residential wells typically yield between 5 and 20 gallons per minute (GPM).
-The actual production rate depends on the aquifer and local geology.
-Your driller will measure the well's output during the development and testing phase.
+Residential wells typically produce 5-20 gallons per minute (GPM).
+The actual yield depends on the aquifer and geology.
+Your driller measures production during development and testing.
+If you find that you might need water well repair or water treatment service, contact us today.

 • How long does a water well last?